 Graphene Enhanced Solar Panels

 Graphene has a layer of carbon atoms in a repeating hexagon-shaped pattern.
-Some of the positives about this material include highly conductive, flexible and transparent.
+Some of the positives about this material include being highly conductive, flexible, and transparent.
 However, it’s not very good at collecting the electrical current produced.

 Clear Solar Panels: Perovskite, Infrared-Absorbing Cells and Quantum Dots